Nelumbo nucifera: Cultivation

 The sacred lotus grows in water up to 2.5 m deep.
 The minimum water depth is about 30 cm.
 In colder climates, having a deeper water level protects the tubers more effectively, and overall is helpful for better growth and flowering.
-The sacred lotus germinates at temperatures above 13 C. Most varieties are not naturally cold-hardy, but may readily adapt to living outdoors year-round in USDA hardiness zones 6 through 11 (with some growers having success in zones as low as 4 or 5); the higher the zone’s number, the greater the adaptability of the plants.
+The sacred lotus germinates at temperatures above 13 C. Most varieties are not naturally cold-hardy, but may readily adapt to living outdoors year-round in USDA hardiness zones 6 through 11 (with some growers having success in zones as low as 4 or 5); the higher the zone's number, the greater the adaptability of the plants.
 In the growing season, from April to September (in the northern hemisphere), the average daytime temperature needed is 23 to 27 C. In regions with low light levels in winter, the sacred lotus has a period of dormancy.
-The tubers are not cold-resistant, if removed from water, and exposed to the air; when kept underwater in soil, the energy-rich tubers can overwinter temperatures below 0 C. If the plants are taken out of the water for wintertime storage (mostly in exceptionally cold climates), the tubers and roots must be stored in a stable, frost-free location, such as a garage, preferably in a cardboard box or container filled completely with vermiculite or perlite.
+The tubers are not cold-resistant if removed from water and exposed to the air; but when kept underwater in soil, the energy-rich tubers can overwinter temperatures below 0 C. If the plants are taken out of the water for wintertime storage (mostly in exceptionally cold climates), the tubers and roots must be stored in a stable, frost-free location, such as a garage, preferably in a cardboard box or container filled completely with vermiculite or perlite.
 Care must be taken to fully insulate the tubers.

 Planting

-The sacred lotus requires a nutrient-rich and loamy soil.
+The sacred lotus requires a nutrient-rich and loam soil.
 In the beginning of the summer period (from March until May in the northern hemisphere), a small part of rhizome with at least one eye is either planted in ponds or directly into a flooded field.
 There are several other propagation ways via seeds or buds.
 Furthermore, tissue culture is a promising propagation method for the future to produce high volumes of uniform, true-to-type, disease-free materials.

 The first step of the cultivation is to plough the dry field.
 One round of manure is applied after ten days, before flooding the field.
 To support a quick initial growth, the water level is relatively low and increases when plants grow.
 Then a maximum of approximately 4,000 /ha with grid spacing of 1.2x2 m are used to plant directly into the mud 10–15 cm below the soil surface.